 rewrite_log on;

-# Query string IS preserved (default behavior)
+# Query string is preserved by default.

 rewrite ^/old$ /new permanent;